 Conclusion and Future Work

-In this thesis, a new novel method of joint mode selection and resource allocation to set up optimal mode for network assisted D2D communications underlaying cellular networks using uplink and downlink resources is introduced.
+In this thesis, a new novel method of joint mode selection and resource allocation to set up optimal mode for network assisted D2D communications underlying cellular networks using uplink and downlink resources is introduced.
 Our scheme maximized the spectrum utilization efficiency and the system throughput while at the same time minimizing the impact of interference and guaranteeing the target SINR of both cellular and D2D links.
 The objective of this thesis is providing an insight on the algorithms behavior and their effect on the system performance.
 To achieve this purpose, we design a dynamic algorithm considers the network load, the algorithm directly should decide about the optimal mode selection (Cellular mode, Dedicated mode, and Reuse mode) for DUs and CUs and the best resource to be shared immediately when connection request arrives based on the received information from the BS.
 Then, the algorithm combines the mode selection and channel assignment.
-The algorithms practicality and performance enhancement were exhibited through numerical evaluations via Matlab-based simulations.
+The algorithm’s practicality and performance enhancement were exhibited through numerical evaluations via Matlab-based simulations.

 As a result, a significant improvement to overall system throughput was achieved by using this smart mode selection and considering reusing the uplink and downlink channels.
 Moreover, one of the main outcome of this thesis is the low complexity code implementation which can play a real role in increasing the performance of algorithm.
 However, studying a single-cell scenario can be unrealistic scenario from real-world perspective.
 Thus, studying multi-cell scenario with more than one D2D pair can reuse the CUs users can be more realistic and promising future research direction.
 Though, these additions can make the optimization problem be more difficult and complex.